Let’s talk about an organized classroom. Great classroom organization can make everything easier for the upcoming school year.

 Classroom Organization Ideas

-Try Small Potatoes‘ idea of hanging game pieces in plastic bags so they are all in one spot, and easy to get to.
+Try Small Potatoes‘ idea of hanging game pieces in plastic bags so they are all in one spot, and gives easy access.
+This works really well for any small items and little things that are a perfect fit for the plastic bags.

 Color Coded Files